‘Dance Moms’ Abby Lee Miller Fed Up By Show’s ‘Fakery’, Pushes For Spinoff With ALDC Minis After Exit

 A post shared by AREANA (Ari) LOPEZ (@areanaevanilopez) on

 Apparently, the new show will not feature the junior elite team and will set the spotlight on the minis instead.
 Lopez revealed that Miller came up with that decision because the moms from the junior elite team treated her “like trash.”
-It was also noted that Abby has always wanted to launch her own show with the minis but the Dance Moms production wouldn’t let it come to fruition.
+It was also noted that Abby has always wanted to launch her own show with the minis, but the Dance Moms production wouldn’t let it come to fruition.

 “She’s always wanted her own show with the minis.
 But production wouldn’t let that happen.”